Jianxuan-Li/yetien-backend-asr-grpc/README.md

 1. In the dev-container, run `./dev run` to start the model server
 3. Run `./dev down` to stop the development

+## Test

+1. Run `./dev up` to start the development and enter the development container
+1. In the dev-container, run `./dev test` to run the tests

 #### connect to development models

 https://asr.yetien.com/docs#/